Search results for:

 Extensive, busy sites will perform better on a dedicated server since all resources are available.
 Business sites, eCommerce sites, sites with lots of users, and sites that include sensitive information are better off on a dedicated server.
 There aren't any other users on the server that could do something that risks your site's performance.

 Check out our cheap high-performance dedicated servers here, which are ready to be 100% customized for your needs – starting at $100/month.

 In most cases, a VPS is probably the way to go.
 It gives you resources that are dedicated solely to you, and it can quickly grow with you with instant scalability.

 Visit our VPS page to learn about the affordable, versatile plans you can choose from.

 There are two exceptions here…

-One – If you know for sure that it’s going to be a small simple site with not too much traffic, will stay that way, and you do not need to make any modifications to the base services such as Apache, PHP or MySQL.
-If that’s the case and you’re positive about that, then shared hosting should be perfectly fine.
-You’d likely just end up paying for space and resources you don’t need if you go with anything higher.
+One – If you know for sure that it's going to be a small, simple site with not too much traffic, it will stay that way.
+You do not need to modify the base services such as Apache, PHP, or MySQL.
+If that's the case and you're optimistic about that, then shared hosting should be perfectly fine.
+You'd likely end up paying for space and resources you don't need if you go with anything higher.